-We are committed to making positive changes in our communities and throughout the senior living industry in the way people view aging, living, and healthy lifestyles.
-We want to share four tips that can help you stay engaged, improve your quality of life, and increase your longevity.
+Origin Active Lifestyle Communities offer active senior living services throughout Western Canada.
+We are dedicated to promoting active and healthy aging and committed to making positive changes in our communities in the way people view aging, living, and healthy lifestyles.
+We want to share four tips that can help you stay engaged, improve your quality of life, and increase longevity.

 1. Daily Physical Exercise

 Arguably the most important tip for increasing longevity, and improving quality of life in general, is leading an active lifestyle.
 In Canada, the second leading cause of death is heart disease, which can be largely prevented by being active and following other health habits.
 Regular exercise has also been shown to reduce the risk of other chronic illnesses like cancer, diabetes, and high blood pressure.

 If you’re wondering how to get started with living an active lifestyle, it’s not too late!
 Any type of physical activity poses more health benefits than being sedentary.
 One study from Neurology Clinical Practice found that low-intensity workouts can carry the same benefits as intense workouts, as long as they are carried out long-term.